 Phones like Google Pixels running Google Fi automatically find and connect to international data providers, which helps ensure you have a working cell phone as soon as you are on the ground in your destination country.

-WRIST STRAP: possibly the least expensive, but most helpful item on this list, your solo travel safety kit should include a wrist strap for your phone.
-(Get one here) Not only can wrist straps help prevent cracked screens from dropping your phone, but they also help reduce the risk that your phone will be stolen in crowded places like subways, buses, and public spaces.
+WRIST STRAP: The least expensive but most helpful item on this list.
+Your solo travel safety kit should include a wrist strap for your phone.
+(Get one here) Not only can wrist straps help prevent cracked screens, but they also help reduce the risk that your phone will be stolen in crowded places like subways, buses, and public spaces.
 Grab-and-run theft is on the rise, but with a wrist strap, any attempt at a grab-and-go robbery will likely result in the phone immediately slipping out of the would-be robber’s hand.

 5. A luggage lock

-Probably one of the oldest pieces of travel safety equipment that travelers have been packing in their safety kit for decades: a luggage lock is classic and I like the original Master Lock Combination Luggage Lock.
+Probably one of the oldest pieces of travel safety equipment that travelers have been packing in their safety kit for decades: a luggage lock is classic.
+I like the original Master Lock Combination Luggage Lock.

 Most luggage locks aren’t physically that strong – they can be cut with some scissors, but they discourage casual thieves and can significantly reduce the risk that your luggage will be opened and pilfered in transit, on trains, by other hostel guests, or even by hotel employees.
 This simple lock feeds through the holes on each zipper pull and prevents the zipper from being opened.